-Pressure Cooker 15 Bean Chili recipe.
-Thick, hearty, bean-filled chili for vegetarians – or bean lovers.
+Instant Pot 15 Bean Chili recipe.
+A thick, hearty chili with ALL THE BEANS, for vegetarians or bean lovers.

-- 20 ounces (1 bag) of 15-bean dried bean soup mix, sorted and rinsed (discard the spice packet)
+- 20-ounce bag of 15-bean dry bean soup mix, sorted and rinsed (discard the spice packet)

 - 2 tablespoons vegetable oil

 - 1 jalapeño, minced

 - 3 cloves garlic, minced